What is the difference between a 300 DPI and 600 DPI scan?

 Step 1: Upload Your Image

 First of all, send your images to us in digital format.
-You can do this with a digital scan or simply by taking a picture of it with your phone.
+You can do this with a digital scanner or simply by taking a picture of it with your phone.
 While phone pictures usually do the trick, high-quality scans help us do better work.
 Here’s how to choose the best file format to scan your photos at.

 Once you have the scan, you can upload it to our secure servers.